JBMatthews/katacoda-scenarios/ansible-bootstrap/step7.md

 hello world!
 </pre>

 But, that's no fun.
-Can't we verify that same inforamtion from our ansible host?
+Can't we verify that same inforamtion from our ansible host, also?
 And the answer is yes!

 So, let's now log back out of our current host instance, which in this case should be the target host, and then log back into our ansible host, again: